Why St. Augustine Has More Holiday Spirit Than You'd Think

 Photo courtesy of Bayfront Westcott House.

 On the off chance you forgot, St. Augustine is a tourist town.
 We're also known for our charming, comfortable, and beautiful bed & breakfasts and inns.
 Why wouldn't there be a B&B tour, especially during the holidays?
-Between December 8th and 9th, more than 20 of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
-Each bed & breakfast is thematically decorated to the theme of their Silver Jubilee.
+On Saturday and Sunday, December 14 and 15, 2019, more than 20 of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
+Each bed & breakfast is decorated for the season.
 Old Town Trolley offers service to nearby stops.
 Even though you'll have to use your feet to walk to and from the B&Bs, you won't ever have to walk too far.

 6. (Other Peoples') Home(s) For the Holidays

-If the B&B tour isn't voyeuristic enough for your festive fetishes, you can take a holiday tour through six 19th century homes.
-The Christmas Tour of Homes takes place on December 2nd and is truly a once-in-a-life-time experience (or at least it's a once-in-a-year experience, as this is the 49th annual iteration of the tour).
-Between the hours of 12 and 5 p.m., guests can explore the homes at their own pace.
+If the B&B tour isn't voyeuristic enough for your festive fetishes, you can take a holiday tour through six 19th-century homes.
+The Christmas Tour of Homes takes place on December 8, 2019, and is truly a once-in-a-life-time experience (or at least it's a once-in-a-year experience, as this is the 50th annual iteration of the tour).
+Between the hours of 12:00 and 5:00 p.m., guests can explore the homes at their own pace.
 The holidays are hectic enough, so a spot of tea at one and hand-made treats from the host organization Garden Club members contributes to a more leisurely pursuit of charm and cheer.
 If you think St. Augustine's historic homes are beautiful in July, you really ought to see them decked out for the holidays.
 I recommend wearing a sweater.
-It is not that the weather or the interior of the homes will be particularly cold, it is just that a sweater is seldom appropriate attire for Florida.
+It is not that the weather or the interior of the homes will be particularly cold, it is just so rare that you get to wear a sweater in Florida.
 Savor the sweater!

 7. Holly Water

 The St. Augustine Lighthouse never gets a night off, and Nights of Lights is no exception.
 The folks in charge of St. Augustine's mightiest light throw a spectacular family-friendly party.
 It's called Luminary Night.
-It takes place on December 5th from 6 to 9 p.m. and it features crafts, food, and music for all.
-Enjoy a nautically-themed Christmas tree while swaying to a string quartet.
-Guests can also climb to the top of the lighthouse tower to take in the sight of all the other lights the city has to offer.
+It takes place on December 4th from 6:00 to 9:00 p.m. and it features crafts, food, and music for all.
+Enjoy a nautically-themed Christmas tree and/or climb to the top of the lighthouse tower to take in the sight of all the other lights the city has to offer.
 You'd better believe Santa will be there as well.

 Santa makes so many appearances around St. Augustine, you might think he actually lives here instead of the North Pole.
 And who could blame him?
 After all, nobody has more holiday spirit than us.